zach-cullen/studyleit-rails-spa/README.md

 # Studyleit

-Studyleit is an Object-Oriented JavaScript application for creating and practicing decks of flash cards that is built on a Ruby-on-Rails API backend.
+Studyleit is an Object-Oriented JavaScript application for creating and practicing decks of flash cards that is built on a Ruby-on-Rails API back end.
 It allows users to create decks of question and answer cards, quiz themselves, and see a score for each practice session.

 ## Video Walk Through: